-Roofing Process
+Roofing process

 equipter-rb4000-plywood-lift (1)

-During the project:
+During the project

 • If you won’t be home, make sure your contractor has your contact information.

-• There is a lot of noise when tearing off or re-installing a roof - hammering, hammering and more hammering.
+• There is a lot of noise when tearing off or re-installing a roof -- hammering, hammering and more hammering.
 You may hear saws running and what may sound like elephants on your roof.
-You may see dust coming out of your light fixtures, but don’t be alarmed, this is all normal.
+You may even see dust coming out of your light fixtures, but don’t be alarmed, this is all normal.

 • Debris will be falling off the roof all around your house.
 For safety reasons, keep children, guests and animals clear of the installation area.